 One day the king entered the forest on a hunt and decided to kill the sharabha.
 He spurred his horse in pursuit.
 Recognizing the king’s intentions the bodhisattva deer took flight.
 Racing after the sharabha, the king’s horse stopped suddenly at the edge of a cliff, throwing the king into the abyss below.

-With kind words, he addressed the king, “Great King, I hope your pain is not too great.
-I am but a simple forest creature.
+Approaching the edge of the precipice, the bodhisattva found the king covered in dust and racked with pain.
+He kindly said to the king, “Great King, I hope your pain isn’t too great.
 Please place your trust in me and I will come to your rescue.”

-The king thanked the Bodhisattva for his words and watched with respect as he sped away to his home in the forest.
+The king thanked the bodhisattva for his words and watched with respect as he sped away to his home in the forest.